HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 ### Top manifest categories

-In [last year's section on manifests](../2019/pwa#web-app-manifests), we looked at all manifests in our datasets.
-This year we have decided to concentrate only on sites which have both a manifest and a service worker–in other words PWAs–and the data in this section therefore only details PWA manifests.

-Out of all the top `categories`, shopping stood at the top at with `13.16%` on the mobile traffic, which is pretty predictable as most of the PWAs are e-commerce applications and next in the position is news with `5.26%` on the mobile traffic.
+Out of all the top `categories`, shopping stood at the top at with `13.16%` on the mobile traffic, which is not unexpected as PWAs are e-commerce applications.
+News was next with `5.26%` on the mobile traffic.

 {{ figure_markup(
   image="pwa-manifest-categories.png",